jetperch/jls/README.md

 TRACK_INDEX(1.FSR, lvl=1)
 TRACK_SUMMARY(1.FSR, lvl=2)
 USER_DATA           // just because
+END
 eof
 ```

 Note that TRACK_HEAD(1.FSR) points to the first TRACK_INDEX(1.FSR, lvl=0) and
 TRACK_INDEX(1.FSR, lvl=1).
-Each TRACK_DATA( is in a doubly-linked list with its next and previous
+Each TRACK_DATA(1.FSR) is in a doubly-linked list with its next and previous
 neighbors.
 Each TRACK_INDEX(1.FSR, lvl=0) is likewise in a separate doubly-linked
 list, and the payload of each TRACK_INDEX points to the summarized TRACK_DATA
 instances.
 TRACK_INDEX(1.FSR, lvl=1) points to each TRACK_INDEX(1.FSR, lvl=0) instance.